kompalahemanth/real-time-coin-aggregator/README.md

   "event": "live_update",
   "count": 18
 }

 WebSocket sends a new update every time the background job refreshes token data.
+PieSocket is used only for testing and demonstrating WebSocket functionality during the live demo.
+Browsers connect to WebSocket URLs directly through the url in piesocket : wss://real-time-coin-aggregator.onrender.com/ws This was useful for real time distrubuted updates.

 🔄 Background Task — Token Refresher
 Job: startRefresher()
 Runs every 5 seconds: